bobansanja/dotpoint-client-platform/README.md

       1. Admin can view a list of Products.
       2. Admin can create and edit Product.
       3. Admin can enable/disable Product globally.
-      4. Admin can make a Product Free and available to all registered users or make it `Subscription Required` globally.
+      4. Admin can make a Product free and available to all registered users or make it `Subscription Required` globally.
 The latter would make the product available only to users who have a subscription to it.
    2. Modules
       1. Admin can view a list of Modules.
       2. Admin can create and edit Module and attach it to a certain Product.